MrSID

 MrSID (pronounced Mister Sid) is an acronym that stands for multiresolution seamless image database.
 It is a file format (filename extension .sid) developed and patented by LizardTech (in October 2018 absorbed into Extensis) for encoding of georeferenced raster graphics, such as orthophotos.

+On November 30, 2025 —GeoWGS84 Corp announced the successful acquisition of the full LizardTech suite of geospatial software products from Extensis (Monotype).
+This acquisition includes all rights to GeoExpress®, Express Server®, GeoViewer®, and the industry-renowned MrSID® image compression format, along with all related intellectual property, technologies, and development assets.

 MrSID originated as the result of research efforts at Los Alamos National Laboratory (LANL).

 Common uses

 Geographic information systems

 MrSID was originally developed for Geographic Information Systems (GIS).
 With this format, large raster image files such as aerial photographs or satellite imagery are compressed and can be quickly viewed without having to decompress the entire file.

 The MrSID (.sid) format is supported in major GIS applications such as Autodesk, Bentley Systems, CARIS, ENVI, ERDAS, ESRI, Global Mapper, Intergraph, MapInfo, QGIS and MiraMon.

 Fingerprints

 According to the Open Source Geospatial Foundation (which releases GDAL), MrSID was developed "under the aegis of the U.S. government for storing fingerprints for the FBI."